juan-pineda/Tesis_5_AGN_fitter/README.md

  * Determine the relation between physical characteristics inferred from data of nearby AGN and differents models used for accretion disk, cold dust and torus as inputs for the bayesian MCMC code AGNfitter (the most recent version) to reproduce the observed spectral energy distribution.

 ## Specific objetives:
- * Define the suitable set of physical models for the torus, accretion disk and cold dust for nearby AGNs to be implemented in AGNfitter to fit the spectral energy distribution.
+ * To define the suitable set of physical models for the torus, accretion disk and cold dust for nearby AGNs to be implemented in the bayesian MCMC code AGNfitter to fit the spectral energy distribution.

- * Modelling the spectral energy distribution of a sample of 48 nearby AGNs for which very high-quality data is available over the wavelength range from radio to far UV using the bayesian MCMC code AGNfitter and the chosen physical models for the torus, accretion disk and cold dust as inputs.
+ * To model the spectral energy distribution of a sample of 48 nearby AGNs for which very high-quality data is available over the wavelength range from radio to far UV using the bayesian MCMC code AGNfitter and the chosen physical models for the torus, accretion disk and cold dust as inputs.

-  * Evaluate the photometric data sets of the nearby AGN to chose the filter curves required to calculate the actual fluxes of each spectral band in each AGN.

-  * Generate a catalogue of parameters for each physical model in each of the three emission processes studied from the results obtained when applying AGNfitter to the data set.

-  * Evaluate the set of models leading to the best fit of the spectral energy distribution of the data set and its physical implications.
+  * To interpret the physical meaning, uncertainties and completeness of the inferred physical parameters as a plausible description of the host galaxies and their AGNs.

+  * To determine the differences in the inferred physical parameters as a function of the underlying models assumed during the fits and its implications they have for the current view of AGNs, their structure and properties.

 # First draft of the schedule
+* (1) Formulation of the proposal [February]
+  * Define the tittle of the thesis [1st week February]
+  * Search on photometry, photometric filters and how to apply them.
+[February]
+  * Define the test models [February]
+  * Write thesis proposal [February]
+  * Prepare presentation of thesis proposal [1st-2nd week March]
+* (2) Get familiar with the code [February- March]
   * Run AGNfitter in python2 [2nd week February]
   * Test AGNfitter in python3 [2nd-3rd weeks February]
- * Define the tittle of the thesis [February]
- * Write thesis proposal [February-1sr week march]
- * Prepare presentation of thesis proposal [March]
- * (1) Study physical models (theoretical and empirical) and geometries for: [February (proposal)-April-May(deeper)]
+* (3) Study physical models (theoretical and empirical) and geometries for: [February (proposal)-April-May(deeper)]
   * a) Torus
   * b) Accretion disk
   * c) Cold dust (Distribution of temperatures and grain sizes)
+* (4) Get familiar with the data and define specific experiments [May-June]
- * (1) Stablish assumptions of code (IMF, model of stellar population and evolution) [April-May]
+  * Stablish assumptions of code (IMF, model of stellar population and evolution) [May]
- * (1) Define the test models [February]
+  * Probe and establish # walkers, #chains and #steps in the method.
+[May]
- * (1) Write the code for the new physical models and test [May]
+  * Write the code for the new physical models and test [May]
- * (2) Search on photometry, photometric filters and how to apply them.
-[February]
- * (2) Evaluate data, wavelenght, type of telescope and bandwidth [June]
+  * Evaluate data, wavelenght, type of telescope and bandwidth [June]
- * (2) Check filters in AGNfitter libraries.
+  * Check filters in AGNfitter libraries.
 Add new filter if there is necessary [June]
- * (2) Calculate real fluxes of each component.
-Prepare data to be input of AGNfitter [July]
+  * Calculate real fluxes of each component.
+Prepare data to be input of AGNfitter [June]
- * (3) Probe and establish # walkers, #chains and #steps in the method.
-[July]
+* (5) Running experiments [July-August]
- * (3) Chose methodology to change the models and first tests [July]
+  * Chose methodology to change the models and first tests [July]
- * (3) Apply AGNfitter to each AGNs, get the parameters, effiency and completeness [August-September]
+  * Apply AGNfitter to each AGNs, get the parameters, effiency and completeness [July-August]
+* (6) Quantifying and analysing the outputs [September-October]
- * (4) Analyze results for each component.
+  * Analyze results for each component.
 Determine which parameters change more that other and the physical meaning.
-[October]
-    * a) Torus
-    * b) Accretion disk
-    * c) Cold dust
- * Write the thesis [March-October]
+[September-October]
+* (7) Manuscript writing [March-November]
   * Final presentation [November]
   * Paper of last version of AGNfitter [to be defined]

 # Associated repositories